 Ultimately, you will need to balance the possible risks to your baby against any potential harm in not taking your medication, and come to your own decision about what's best for you, based on your own experience.

 It's understandable to feel conflicted about this, and you might find it helpful to seek extra support during this time.

 What are the risks?

 The risks include:

 - Possible birth defects.
-There is evidence that taking SSRIs early in pregnancy slightly increases the risk of your baby developing heart defects, spina bifida, cleft palate and hare lip.
+There is evidence that taking SSRIs early in pregnancy slightly increases the risk of your baby developing heart defects, spina bifida, cleft lip.

 - Increased risk of miscarriage and premature birth.